 17. More baths means a cleaner dog

 Some dog owners love to go the extra step and bathe their dog almost daily.
-Don't!
+Do not do that, and veterinarians warn against washing your dog too often.

 18. Butt-scooting is a behavioral problem